Specialties and Approach

 Substance Use

 I specialize in working with people seeking recovery from substance use and also welcome clients who are active substance users.
 I take a non-moralistic approach to substance use.
 I firmly believe judgment and shame have no place in healing, growth, and recovery.
 Substance use disorders are challenging because people are actually fighting their biology.
 It can feel daunting when one’s own body seems to crave something that’s causing so much pain and destruction.
 No two people are the same, and the approach to recovering from problematic substance use must be individualized, even if there are many things that do seem to help a lot of people.
-I have years of experience working in substance use treatment programs and with people who are seeking recovery, and I am familiar with both the best practices of substance use treatment.
+I have years of experience working in substance use treatment programs and with people who are seeking recovery, and I am familiar with the best practices of substance use treatment.
 I take a harm-reduction approach to working with people who are in “active addiction” or who have problematic substance use but aren’t ready to stop using.
 I believe everyone deserves support that meets them where they’re at.
 I also welcome the opportunity to work with people who actively use substances recreationally, as not all substance users have a problematic relationship with substances.

 Abusive Relationships

-Abusive relationships take a particular toll on one’s health and wellbeing.
+Abusive relationships take a particular toll on one’s health and well-being.
 I’m experienced in helping people who have experienced abuse within their families or in an intimate partnership find themselves and the life they want to live.
 There is more to abuse than physically aggressive behavior.
 Many- if not most- abusive relationships lack physical violence.
 Traditionally, most of the focus has been on “domestic violence,” where physical aggression and sexual assault take place.
 However, all relationships that eventually contain physical and sexual violence start with psychological/verbal abuse.

 Many people from all kinds of backgrounds find themselves in a “frog in boiling water” type of relationship situation.
 This is when the small things are normalized but add up over time, and eventually, this creates a pathway to more controlling and violent forms of abuse.
 What makes things even more difficult is that the subtle signs and patterns of abuse are often much more challenging to detect and address.
 It’s vital that therapists are aware of these dynamics because, without that awareness, we can inadvertently make things worse.
 Counseling can help people heal from the impact of abuse and recover their personal freedom.